anokland/local-loss/README.md

 # Training neural networks with local error signals
 This repo contains PyTorch code for training neural networks without global backprop.
 Experiments are performed by Arild Nøkland and Lars Hiller Eidnes.

-A more detailed description of the experiments will soon appear on ArXiv.
+A more detailed description of the experiments is available on arXiv here: https://arxiv.org/abs/1901.06656

 Supervised training of neural networks for classification is typically performed with a global loss function.
 The loss function provides a gradient for the output layer, and this gradient is back-propagated to hidden layers to dictate an update direction for the weights.
 An alternative approach is to train